NREL/ComStock.github.io/docs/resources/references/upgrade_measures/hvac_ashp_boiler_gas_backup.md

 Figure 3.
 Measure applicability
 {:refdef}

-This measure is applicable to the ComStock OpenStudio^®^ models with the following heating, ventilating, and air conditioning (HVAC) system types (Table 4):
+This measure is applicable to the ComStock OpenStudio® models with the following heating, ventilating, and air conditioning (HVAC) system types (Table 4):

 Table 4.
 Applicable HVAC System Types